5afe/safe-react-components/README.md

 ### Using the same fonts as Safe-multisig

-If you want your app has the same fonts as the one used by Safe-multisig you need to do next.
+If you want your app to have the same fonts as the one used by Safe-multisig you need to do the following.

 ```js
 import { createGlobalStyle } from 'styled-components';